HacDan/100-days-of-code/log.md

 I started the blog post, but I don't think I'm going to finish it tonight.
 It's late.
 Lots of code cleanup today and refactoring.
 Wrote quite a bit of documentation as well.
 All in all a productive day.

+### Day 9: July 1st, 2022

+#### Testing

+Worked on setting up unit testing today for the Android app I've been working on.
+Worked my way through the istrumentation tests within the coursework as well.

+More progress on the blog post.
+I should have it done tomorrow.
+Too much life stuff happened at the end of this week to get it done.